frumbert/filter_tokenlist/README.md

 Installation
 ------------

-Use the plugin installer (reccomended), or put the 'substitute' folder into your moodle filter folder.
+Use the plugin installer (reccomended), or put the 'tokenlist' folder into your moodle filter folder.

 Licence
 -------